 Some diapers are bleached with chlorine for that pearly white color.
 But why is chlorine bad for babies?
-Chlorine is a chemical known to emit the by-product dioxin.
+Chlorine is a chemical known to emit the by-product dioxin when used in bleaching processes.
 According to the EPA, dioxins are among the most toxic chemicals known to science and are listed as highly carcinogenic chemicals.
 The World Health Organization say that, exposure to dioxins may cause skin reactions and altered liver function, as well as impairments to the immune system, nervous system, endocrine system and reproductive functions.
-This is why all Natracare products are proudly chlorine-free.
+This is why all Natracare products are proudly Totally Chlorine Free.

 Are scented diapers bad for babies?
 Well, fragrances or perfumes are made with a mysterious combination and quantity of chemicals are found in conventional ones.
 Since this mixture is considered a trade secret, it is not required by law to be transparent – ‘secret recipe’ sounds exciting until you realize it could be harmful to your baby.

 For the safety of our little ones, we can opt for brands that are proud to be transparent with their ingredients.
 Use safe disposable diapers that are dye-free, perfume-free and chlorine-free.
 Choose products that are clear with what’s in their products and ingredients lists you can understand, so you know you can trust them.